profweiliu/design-resilient-communities/charrette.md

 ## Research Challenge

 **Deliverables:** Working in teams of three, select two goals from the City Resilience Framework listed below.
-For each goal, develop clear, measurable design parameters across three spatial scales:
+For each goal, develop clear, measurable design parameters across three spatial scales: <br>
 - **City and Community**
 - **Neighborhood and District**
 - **Block, Street, and Building**

 Each team will create a one-page Resilience Cheat Sheet that translates two selected City Resilience Framework goals into three design strategies and measurable performance indicators at three scales: city/community, neighborhood/district, and block/street/building.
 For example, how a city might support safe and affordable housing through policy and investment, how a neighborhood might strengthen sustainable food access through local systems and services, and how block- or street-level design can improve public safety through the built environment.

-**Not sure about the difference between a strategy and a performance measure?**
+**Not sure about the difference between a strategy and a performance measure?** <br>
 A strategy is the action taken to achieve a goal, while a performance measure is the way success is evaluated or quantified.
 For example, to improve walkability, a strategy might be building shaded sidewalks, while the corresponding performance measure could be achieving 80% sidewalk shading coverage within 10 years.

 **City Resilience Framework**

-**Health & Wellbeing**
+Health & Wellbeing
 - Safe, adequate & affordable housing
 - Clean, affordable & reliable energy
 - Safe water & sanitation